freepik-company/searchruler/README.md

       {{ printf "Description: %s" $object.Spec.Description }}
       {{ printf "Current value: %v" $value }}
 ```
+>[!TIP]
+> Underhood searchrule uses in `conditionField` field `GJson` library, so you can use whatever expression you
+> want for GJson to check your JSONs responded by Elasticsearch.
+Here you have a debugger --> https://gjson.dev/

 #### 📩 Customizing Alert Messages for Alertmanager
 In the `actionRef.data` field, you define the message that gets sent to your webhook.
 If your webhook is Alertmanager, you'll need to structure the message according to Alertmanager's format.
 Plus, you can enable the validator in the RulerAction to ensure everything’s correctly formatted.